automl/DontWasteYourTime-early-stopping/README.md

     --seed 0 \
     --njobs -1 \
     --ignore-too-many-configs \
+    --outpath plots/footprint-main \
     data/mlp-nsplits-10.parquet.gzip
 ```

+The output file will be `plots/footprint-main.pdf` which you can view as a pdf.

 ## Running the experiments
 Each experiment is given a certain `--expname` and is defined inside of `e1.py`.